Shawn Krause (animator): Career

-After that in 1994, he started his animation career when he was hired at Creative Capers Entertainment to briefly worked on PC games based on Disney films, which he was credited for making clean up on animations on a Disney's Animated Storybook game based on The Lion King and a Disney's Activity Center game based on Aladdin that were both released in the same year.
-He later got contacted by Pixar, in which he was later hired during the studio itself in hiatus.
+After he dropped out from the college in 1994, he started his animation career when he was hired at Creative Capers Entertainment to briefly worked on CD-ROM games based on Disney films, which he was credited for help doing clean up on animations on a Disney's Animated Storybook game based on The Lion King and a Disney's Activity Center game based on Aladdin that were both released in the same year.
+He later got contacted by Pixar, in which he was later started worked at the studio itself in October 1994 after being hired by Darla K. Anderson, while it was still a small division in hiatus under 100 employees.
+(Note: according to his foreword in Disney Pixar's Toy Story Manga: 30th Anniversary Edition.)
 He started worked there on commercials such as storyboarded Chips Ahoy! commercials.
-By Darla K. Anderson, he offered a role to directed commercials in which he co directed a Twizzlers commercial (with Jan Pinkava as a director), and directed a commercial of Levi's.
-After worked at commercials, he alongside fellow animator Bob Peterson who also had previously storyboarded Chips Ahoy! commercials with him got an offer from the studio itself in which he eventually started worked as an animator on the studio's first feature, Toy Story as his first credited work at the studio and afterwards, worked on numerous Pixar projects.
+Later, Darla offered his role to directed commercials in which he co-directed a Twizzlers commercial (with Jan Pinkava as a director), and directed a commercial of Levi's.

+After worked at commercials, he alongside fellow animator Bob Peterson who also had previously storyboarded Chips Ahoy! commercials with him got an offer from the studio itself in which both eventually started worked on the studio's first feature, Toy Story, in which eventually became Shawn's first credited work at the studio as an animator.
+During the production of the said film, he was invited to the storyboards of what were became a sequence of Green Army Men with one completed animated scene.
+(Note: according to his foreword in Disney Pixar's Toy Story Manga: 30th Anniversary Edition.)
+During his first days as one of the animators of the film, his fellow animator, Rex Grignon examined his animation skills through first shots that Shawn animated in daily and eventually approved all of the shots he animated.
+As the film was finished, he along with the entire studio crew led by Ed Catmull, Steve Jobs, and John Lasseter, attended the earliest test screening of the film in Alhambra Theatre in San Francisco.
+(Note: according to his foreword in Disney Pixar's Toy Story Manga: 30th Anniversary Edition.)
+Afterwards, he worked on numerous Pixar projects including feature films, short films, and some of their franchise’s related theme park attractions which he went through learned different kinds of animations.

 His contributions including led the animation teams for three Pixar features such as, Up, Cars 2 and Inside Out.
 As one of supervising animators of Inside Out, he won on 14th VES Awards in a category of Outstanding Animated Performance in an Animated Feature for animating the feature's main character, Joy.
 In 2016, he became a member of Academy of Motion Picture Arts and Sciences.
-In August 2020, he become Creative Director of Animation and Story at Spire Animation Studios and returned to Pixar in May 2023.
-Aside from his career from Pixar, he also experienced volunteership in Verde Valley School, where he has been a guest instructor since June 2013, in which he led a week-long filmmaking class for select student’s end-of-year called 'Project Period' and became a member of Board of Trustees in January 2017.
+In Cars 2, his own car version as well his in-universe counterpart existed in purpose to honored his role as one of the film’s supervising animators with the name Shawn Krash, who briefly appeared as one of the film’s background characters, and his name confirmed on his own die-cast licensed by Mattel, in which all the names of die-cast toys of some of background characters of its franchise were decided by the franchise's creative director, Jay Ward.
+In August 2020, he left Pixar to Spire Animation Studios where he once hold the title of Creative Director of Animation and Story, and eventually returned to his previous workplace in May 2023.
+Aside from his career at Pixar, he also experienced volunteership in Verde Valley School, where he has been a guest instructor since June 2013, in which he led a week-long filmmaking class for select student’s end-of-year called "Project Period" and became a member of Board of Trustees in January 2017.

+In 2023, he was awarded as one of inductees of Mehlville School District Alumni Hall of Fame.

+As of today, he currently resided in San Francisco Bay Area, California.